manuelbl/SwissQRBill/README.md

 # Swiss QR Bill

-Open-source Java library to generate Swiss QR bills.
+Open-source Java library to generate Swiss QR bills (jointly developed with the [.NET version](https://github.com/manuelbl/SwissQRBill.NET)).

 Try it yourself and [create a QR bill](https://www.codecrete.net/qrbill).
 The code for this demonstration (Angular UI and RESTful service) can also be found here.